 To put it in a nutshell, we build the house.
-As an ‘on your lot builder’, we partner with you to build your home, on your lot in parts of Washington, Oregon and Idaho.
+As an ‘on your lot builder’, we partner with you to build your home, on your lot in parts of Washington and Oregon.
 Everything outside of building the house is done by someone else besides True Built Home.
 Why?
 While most of our crews will travel, excavating companies charge a substantial amount of money to “mobilize” their equipment.

 Find out if you are in our coverage area…

 Plans & Engineering

 True Built Home will prepare blueprints of our stock plans and have them engineered for your building site and area; the cost for this is included in our processing fee.
 You can make changes to any of our stock plans which can vary from as little as $750, depending on the degree of change you make, and is due when you sign up to order your home.